 In How I Met Your Mother, Ted recounts his attempt to get his upstairs neighbors to stop "playing the bagpipes," and then losing his nerve when he finds out they're an old couple: "I didn't have the heart to tell them to stop, so I talked with them for a while, had a hard candy, nodded politely at some racist comments, and then I left."
 A bit of an inversion since Ted, not the neighbors, is the one uncomfortable with the squick part.

-In the episode "Chain of Yelling", each character is giving Marshall advice on how to deal with his boss, who screams at him when angry.
+In the episode "Chain of Screaming", each character is giving Marshall advice on how to deal with his boss, who screams at him when angry.
 Lilly's advice starts off as a kind, kindergarten teacher approach to things, then ends with Marshall (actually Lilly pretending to be Marshall in a fantasy scene) and his boss talking about nailing his wife

 In the episode "Homewreckers" where Ted buys a house that needs a lot of fixing, his contractor mentions the expected: Mold, vermin, and water damage, before mentioning a hobo.